Kim Dotcom: Application for damages

 In December 2012, Chief High Court judge Helen Winkelmann ordered the GCSB to "confirm all entities" to which it gave information.
 This also allowed Dotcom to sue the Crown for damages.
 The Crown appealed Justice Winkelmann's decision, but in March 2013, the Court of Appeal upheld the High Court's decision.
 Dotcom was unable to access the information, but Stuart Grieve QC, who was appointed as a Special Advocate, was given access.
 Dotcom argued in the Court of Appeal that there had been judicial miscarriage, but the court ruled in favour of the GCSB.
 Dotcom next sought leave to appeal to the Supreme Court but in February 2020, it rejected his appeal and ordered him to pay the GCSB NZ$2,500.

 Media reaction

 The mistakes by authorities attracted widespread media coverage and Key's handling of the affair was criticised by opposition parties in Parliament.
 Political commentator Bryce Edwards criticised the GCSB's involvement and described the prosecution of Dotcom as "the stuff of farce".
 The Sunday Star-Times commentator Richard Boock compared the Dotcom saga to Watergate and suggested it might eventually 'bring down' John Key.
-The story made headlines overseas, including in the Wall Street Journal, New York Times, The Guardian, and the Hollywood Reporter which specialises in legal and entertainment issues.
+The story made headlines overseas, including in The Wall Street Journal, The New York Times, The Guardian and the Hollywood Reporter which specialises in legal and entertainment issues.